RadVenturepdx/Capn-Crunch/README.md

 # Generate scaffold
 rails generate scaffold the-name

-# Migrate database changes, which will update the development.sqlite3 database in db folder
+# Migrate database changes, which will update the development.sqlite3
+database in db folder
 rake db:migrate RAILS_ENV=development

 # Start database command line interface
 rails dbconsole [test|development|production]

+# Rails console that will rollback after you exit the console
+rails console --sandbox

 # Run tests
 rake test
 ```

 ## Credits
-Some codes in this project is used from [railstutorial.org](https://www.railstutorial.org/book) book by Michael Hartl
+Some codes in this project is used from
+[railstutorial.org](https://www.railstutorial.org/book) book by Michael Hartl

 ## Test comment